Broccoli or Cauliflower? Neither - it's Romanesco!

 Abiding by a regular practice of crop rotation is especially important if you (or rather your plants) want to avoid being infected by the dreaded club root.
 By rotating your crops, so that you don’t grow the same thing in the same place for at least three years, you can help reduce the build-up of diseases that affect a particular crop – in this case, club root.
 Club root is a widespread fungal infection that attacks the roots of all brassicas.
 The roots then become swollen and distorted, and this is leading to sickly plants, which will probably perish.
 This is less likely to affect your plants if the soil is sufficiently alkaline and not too wet.

-Although I have dwelt on its remarkable shape, I have not as yet mentioned the other remarkable feature of Romanesco: its amazing colour.
+Although I have dwelt on its extraordinary shape, I have not as yet mentioned the other remarkable feature of Romanesco: its amazing colour.
 Forget your conventional cauliflower cream or broccoli green - it’s more lime green or chartreuse – either way it is quite out of the ordinary!
 It’s long been said that you eat with your eyes as well as your mouth: well, pop a portion of this on your plate and you’re wondering what’s to come!

 Taste-wise it’s difficult to pin down exactly: it has a sweet nuttiness which is subtle, and quite unlike the taste of either cauliflower or broccoli.
 What is certain is that it lacks the slight bitterness that cauliflower can have – perhaps that’s why my grand-daughter will eat it but will, at the same, pull a face at cauliflower.
 In fact, one of her all-time favourite dinners is pasta with a sauce made of the tiniest florets of cooked Romanesco, some grated cheese, and a spoonful or two of crème fraîche (easy cauliflower cheese in other words).